 WARRANTY AND DISCLAIMER.
-This limited warranty extends to you the original purchaser only with proof of purchase.
-North American Kitchen Solutions warrants that Products shall be free from original defects in workmanship and materials for one year from date of shipment (except for the warranty periods noted for products listed below), provided the Products have been properly handled, stored, installed, serviced, maintained and operated.
-This warranty shall not apply to Products which have been altered or repaired without North American Kitchen Solutions's express authorization, or altered or repaired in any way so as, in North American Kitchen Solutions's judgment, to affect performance or reliability, nor which have been improperly installed or subjected to misuse, negligence, or accident, or incorrectly used in combination with other substances.
+This limited warranty extends only to the original purchaser with proof of purchase.
+North American Kitchen Solutions warrants that Products shall be free from original defects in workmanship and materials for two years from date of shipment provided the Products have been properly handled, stored, installed, serviced, maintained and operated.
+This warranty shall not apply to Products which have been altered or repaired without North American Kitchen Solutions' express authorization, or altered or repaired in any way so as, in North American Kitchen Solutions' judgment, to affect performance or reliability, nor which have been improperly installed or subjected to misuse, negligence, or accident, or incorrectly used in combination with other substances.
+Wear items, such as V-Belts, filters, etc. are not included as covered parts under this Warranty.
+Reimbursement for labor for removing and/or re-installing replacement parts is included in this Warranty for a period of 30 days from field start-up or 90 days from the date of Shipment, whichever comes first.
+NAKS, Inc. is responsible to determine the amount of labor reimbursement allowed based upon the circumstances for each installation.
+Labor cost reimbursement must be approved by NAKS in writing prior to the work being performed.
 You assume all risks and liability for results of use of all Products.